sapphacs13/pd3-SiteOfGames-Sappha-Anya-Sunnam/Log.md

 6/10 - Anya - attempted to fix the deletion of the text.
 6/11 - Sappha - completed winV(), but it only prints win and does not stop the game.
 Also, if you click reset, computerTurn() is run.
 6/11 - Sappha - So winH is done, but it doesn't work and I don't know why.
 The mouseClicked reset thing I broke earlier is fixed.
 Also, we still need a method to end the game.
 I hope someone reads these things.
+6/12 - Anya - I created the delay method and placed it in certain places.
+The win methods mess the game up a bit, but we'll figure that out.
+Go Team SAS!